jlevy/og-equity-compensation/README.md

 ### 409A valuations

-🄳 When stock vests, or you exercise an option, the IRS will consider what the **fair market value (FMV)** of the stock is when determining the tax you owe.
+🄳 When stock vests, or an option is exercised, the IRS will consider what the **fair market value (FMV)** of the stock is when determining the tax owed on the shares.
 Of course, if no one is buying and selling stock, as is the case in most startups, then its value isn’t obvious.
 For the IRS to evaluate how much stock is worth, it uses what is known as the